-Corundum (or corundums, there are several types) are electrofused aluminum oxides, with an alpha alumina structure and Knoop hardnesses between 2000-2100 Kg/mm2.
+Corundum, both white and brown, is the most commonly used industrial abrasive for surface treatment.
+Corundum is composed of electro-fused aluminum oxides, with an alpha alumina structure and Knoop hardnesses between 2000-2100 Kg/mm2.

-There are several varieties or types, but the most commonly used are white (of greater purity and hardness) and brown (with small percentages of titanium and iron oxide in its chemical composition), hence its color.
+There are several varieties or types, but the most commonly used are white corundum, which is of greater purity and hardness, and brown corundum, which has small percentages of titanium oxide and iron oxide in its chemical composition, which give it its color.

-- Stripping of surfaces with rust or paint residues
+- Stripping of surfaces with oxide or paint residues

 - Preparation to improve rubber-to-metal anchorage type bonding

 - Satin finishing of glass, metals, plastics, etc.

 - Finishing of castings.